jprodriguezg/ardrone_optitrack_demo/README.md

 * Optitrack
  * Before starting the demo, the user should calibrate the optitrack to obtain an accurate measure of each rigid body  pose of the system.
  * Rigid  bodies definition: To perform the demo 5 objects must be defined: drone, user 1, user 2, gesture marker 1, and gesture marker 2.
 It's too IMPORTANT to define the rigid body of each user cap in front of the drone face.
-If the definition is wrong, the drone will follow the leader in an incorrect angle. (e.g. The drone could follow the back of the user)
+If the definition is wrong, the drone will follow the leader in an incorrect angle (e.g. The drone could follow the back of the user).

 * launch files
   * demo.launch: In this file all the parameters named above are defined.
 The user should check and modify (If it's necessary) each parameter of file the in order to run correctly the nodes.
-Please, be careful with the parameters and remap definitions.
-E.g. remaping  topics like "marker_leader_1_pose_topic" is quite important this topics contains the pose of the marker 1.
+Please, be careful with the parameters and remap definitions (e.g. remaping  topics like "marker_leader_1_pose_topic" which contains the pose of the marker 1).
+If the parameters and remapping topics are wrong defined, the nodes will work incorrectly.